zacharyy/GraphicsGroupProjects/PA10/README.md

 /	- back view

 # Extra Credit
-Plunger intensity changes depending on how far back the pulled.
+Plunger intensity changes depending on how far back it is pulled.
 A spotlight follows the ball with the ability to change its radius and intensity.